Single transferable vote: Origin

 Although he was not the first to propose transferable votes, the British barrister Thomas Hare is generally credited with the conception of STV, and he developed the idea in 1857 independently of Andrae.
 Hare's view was that STV should be a means of "making the exercise of the suffrage a step in the elevation of the individual character, whether it be found in the majority or the minority."
 In Hare's original system, he further proposed that electors should have the opportunity of discovering which candidate their vote had ultimately counted for, to improve their personal connection with voting.
 At the time of Hare's original proposal, the UK did not use the secret ballot, so not only could the voter determine the ultimate role of their vote in the election, the MPs would have known who had voted for them.
 As Hare envisaged that the whole House of Commons be elected "at large", his proposal would have totally replaced geographical constituencies and local representation with what Hare called "constituencies of interest" or "unanimous constituencies" – those people who group themselves into a single voting block that actually votes for an MP.
+The basic premise of PR is this idea of unanimous constituencies.
+When districts are used, that concept is applied at a smaller scale than in Hare's original concept.

-Although national election systems seldom use at-large districting, in many proportional representation systems the production of unanimous constituencies backing an elected member is achieved by the use of single voting in multi-member districts instead of plurality contests in single-member districts.
+National election systems seldom use at-large districting.
+Instead of plurality contests in single-member districts, many proportional representation systems produce unanimous constituencies, separately backing each of the elected members, by the use of single voting in multi-member districts.
 By the late 1800s, Catherine Helen Spence in Australia and several others had amended Hare's proposal by adding multi-member districts instead of at-large voting (across the whole United Kingdom).

 Instead of a single member being said to represent a whole district of varied sentiment, as under first-past-the-post, under STV multiple members represent the range of sentiments present in a district, each one representing a "constituency of interest" made up of only those who voted for the specific elected member of their choice.
-In 1893, Spence described STV thusly: "the districts having been made large enough to return eight or ten members, the voter is allowed to vote for as many men as he would like to see in Parliament, but the vote only counts for one, and that is the first candidate on the list who needs his vote and can use it."
+In 1893, Spence described STV thusly: "the districts having been made large enough to return eight or ten members, the voter is allowed to vote for [mark preferences for] as many men as he would like to see in Parliament, but the vote only counts for one, and that is the first candidate on the list who needs his vote and can use it."